 For more IT articles and tips specific to small and midsized businesses, visit SearchSMB.com.

 Internet Explorer (IE) lets you segregate visited sites and intranet locations into different security zones, each of which can be handled differently as needed.
+By default, Internet Explorer has five security zones: My Computer, Internet, Local Intranet, Trusted Sites and Restricted Sites.
+Sometimes having only five levels of granularity isn't enough, and you may want to add more levels for finer control over content.

 The security zones in IE are not fixed in stone; they are controlled through the Registry and can be customized to a degree.
 Adding a new zone actually isn't that difficult, although you do need to make sure you're not damaging or overwriting an existing one.
 The new zone, like other zones, can be attributed to specific sites and have its own set of restrictions or allowances.